duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 end
 {% endhighlight %}

+#### Scope

+The `scope` of a role is a simple string property in our implementation, either "resource" or "policy".
+The default scope of a role is "resource", which means that the role assertion effectively applies to the resource itself.
+Since we also implement Hydra policy based access control with "admin policy" objects, we use the scope value of "policy" to denote a role to be "inherited" by objects under the policy object's administrative control (via an "isGovernedBy" relationship).

-#### Agents
+#### Agent

-So, how is an actual user associated with a role?
-As mentioned above, a user of the system is represented by "agents" -- a singular "person" agent (if the user is authenticated) and multiple (0-N) "group" agents, or simply "groups".
-In our implementation all agents are represented by strings.
-A person is represented in the form of an email address.
-A group is represented by a string that is not of the form of an email address; this could be a simple name like "admins", or an LDAP group name, etc.
+In our implementation the `agent` property of a role is represented by strings.
+A "person" agent is represented in the form of an email address.
+A group is represented by a string that is not of the form of an email address; this could be a simple name like "admins", or an LDAP group name, etc. We considered the possibility of representing the agent with a URI or a nested node, but this approach would have drawn us into other concerns not specifically germane to role-based access control and for which we were not prepared at the time.

+### AuthContext

+In our implementation, since we wish to consider the request environment (e.g., IP address) as part of the authorization context in addition to the authenticated user information, we use an `AuthContext` object more or less in the functional role of "user".
+The object simply wraps a user (which may be `nil` when unauthenticated) and request environment object (i.e., Rails's `request.env`).
+Thus, the agents of an auth context consist of the user's person agent (if authenticated) and group agents determined from the authenticated user information (if present) and the request environment.

+### EffectiveRoles and EffectivePermissions

-A role set may be queried for a the list of roles where the agent is one of the user's agents.
+A role set may be queried (via a `RoleSetQuery` object) for a the list of roles where the agent is one of a list agents, such as that given by an auth context.
 Thus, the "effective roles" for a user is determined by finding the matching resource-scoped roles on the object, and merging that set with the matching policy-scoped roles "inherited" by the object through a policy relationship to another object:

 {% highlight ruby %}
 class EffectiveRoles < SimpleDelegator